 The first official Stephen King IT remake trailer for Andrés Muschietti’s new Netflix film has hit the internet and it ups the terror factor and the hype factor too.
 As horror movies go, this is surely one of the most anticipated in recent years.
 And it could be huge if it goes down well with audiences.
-Pennywise is set to return in the new IT remake from Stephen King to scare the crap out of a new generation of kids and make them terrified of clowns for life, thanks to the remake of Stephen King’s classic horror film which will star Bill Skarsgård as the demonic Pennywise the clown.
+Pennywise is set to return in the new Stephen King IT remake to scare the crap out of a new generation of kids and make them terrified of clowns for life, thanks to the remake of Stephen King’s classic horror film which will star Bill Skarsgård as the demonic Pennywise the clown.

 Andrés Muschietti is now the director on this new Netflix adaptation, taking over from True Detective season one’s Cary Fukunaga who initially was up for the job but left after a troubled pre-production.
 The screenplay is adapted by Chase Palmer, Cary Fukunaga and Gary Dauberman.
 Producers are Dan Lin, Roy Lee, Seth Grahame-Smith, David Katzenberg and Barbara Muschietti, while Marty P. Ewing, Doug Davison and Jon Silk will be executive producers.